 Growing Spanish Lavender in containers

 Spanish lavender and other lavender plants tend to thrive in either the ground or containers as long as they have full sun and not being overwatered.
 If you do put them in a pot or container, be sure that the soil and pot you choose are able to drain well and won’t leave your lavender in standing water for too long.
-Potted lavender seems to be more susceptible to fungus and root rot if they get too moist or too much water.
+Potted lavender seems to be more susceptible to fungus and root rot if they get too moist or are provided too much water.

 Care & tips